HubTurbo/HubTurbo/docs/filters.md

 ### sort

-Sorts a repository by the list of criteria, going from left to right.
-Negated criteria will reverse the ordering that they describe.

 *Expects a comma-separated list of sorting criteria.
 For example, `repo, ~updated, -comments`.
 Here are the available sort criteria:*
 - `comments` : sorts issues by number of comments (in descending order)
 - `repo` : sorts issues by repo.
 Only applicable if the panel is showing issues from more than one repo